-- A. The National Park Authority will work with the Waste Collection and Disposal Authorities and local communities to promote sustainable management of waste through the waste hierarchy. - B. New, expanded or replacement large scale facilities will not be permitted. - C. Small scale waste facilities may be permitted to serve local communities where they are in accordance with or do not undermine the strategy and approach of the relevant Municipal Waste Management Strategy.
-Such schemes should meet only the need of the community and must not involve importation of waste from outside that community. - D. The National Park Authority will require the appropriate restoration and after-use of waste sites so that they can contribute to the recreation and biodiversity value of the National Park. - E. Construction and demolition waste must be managed and re-used on site.
+- A. The National Park Authority will work with the Waste Collection and Disposal Authorities and local communities to promote sustainable management of waste through the waste hierarchy. - B. New, expanded or replacement large scale facilities will not be permitted. - C. Small scale waste facilities may be permitted to serve local communities where they are in accordance with the relevant Municipal Waste Management Strategy.
+Such schemes should meet only the need of the local community and must not involve importation of waste from outside that community. - D. The National Park Authority will require the appropriate restoration and after-use of waste sites so that they can contribute to the recreation and biodiversity value of the National Park. - E. Construction and demolition waste must be managed and re-used on site.
 Where there may be significant environmental risk to flora, fauna, local communities or the water environment, an appropriate off-site disposal option will be required.

-On-farm anaerobic digestion of agricultural manure and slurry
+Waste management - on-farm anaerobic digestion of agricultural manure and slurry